 - Due to a lack of appreciation for the potential scope of PCI DSS projects, the level of executive support and budget allocation is often inadequate, particularly within corporate or trans-Tasman engagements which transcend divisional, business or geographical boundaries.

 - Companies aren’t leveraging their PCI DSS investment to gain ancillary benefits such as improved governance and customer service, improved staff productivity, cash flow and redundancy.
 They are not exploring ways to leverage their investment to secure additional information such as customer bank accounts data etc.

-- There is often a blinkered focus on credit card data at rest, only focusing on card storage can have serious consequences particularly when encryption is employed as more complex areas such as the call center & more innovative customer interactions often require greater flexibility not less flexibility.
+- There is often a blinkered focus on credit card data at rest, only focusing on card storage can have serious consequences particularly when encryption is employed as more complex areas such as the call centre & more innovative customer interactions often require greater flexibility not less flexibility.

 - The previous point often leads companies to underestimate the complexities involved and as such they may unwittingly select services which only address a portion of their companies PCI DSS challenges.
 PCI DSS projects can be challenging and one size does not fit all, as each company has its unique processes and systems.
 It is clear that there is a significant gap between traditional payment products, banking products and unique corporate requirements.

 - Token processing and credit card storage is a small piece of a much bigger picture.
 Understanding, mapping and de-scoping all of the front end ingress points and back end interfaces is where the real complexities arise.
 Enhancing security while maintaining flexibility to be able to cost effetely change as business requirements evolve is key.